philipmorg/Marketing-For-Self-Made-Experts/chapters/02-What-Is-Direct-Response-Marketing.md

 Lots of products and services include a moneyback guarantee.
 When you see a moneyback guarantee listed as a _primary feature_ of the product/services, you're probably seeing direct response marketing in action.

 Again, that's not an exhaustive list, but it's one that I hope helps you recognize direct response marketing in action.
 Onward to the genre expectations.

+### Maybe: Engineered pricing

+Notes: using low or no-marginal-cost bonuses to justify more profitable price tiers.

 ## Genre expectations